ovh/cds/docs/content/docs/concepts/template.md

 ## Delete/Change template group
 When removing a template, all info about the template and its instances are removed but all generated stuff will not be deleted.
-With the CDS ui you can change the template name or group, this will not affect template instances or generated workflow but no group members will not be able to re-apply the template anymore.
+With the CDS UI you can change the template name or group, this will not affect template instances or generated workflow but no group members will be able to re-apply the template anymore.